 What was the biggest challenge faced during your internship?

 A small portion of my duties this semester has consisted of me communicating/advertising the UGA Well-being programs to the faculty and staff at the University.
 Since UGA is such a large institution, communication can sometimes be difficult.
 Therefore, it has been a challenge spreading the word about the well-being programs, workshops, and classes that are available to employees.
 Thus, I have spent much time researching the Staff Council Representatives and Communications Directors within each college to set up meeting times for Kiz and I to provide information sessions about these programs.
 Thankfully, we have found this to be very successful and beneficial.
 Though communication has been my biggest challenge, it has also been my favorite duty.

 What insights have you gained as a public health student?

 As a public health student, I have come to realize that making changes within the health of a population is going to be very time-consuming.
 It is not going to happen overnight.
 Solutions to problems related to program planning such as time, dedication, money, etc., are developed slowly.
 However, one of the main key takeaways that I have learned from many of the courses within my major is the importance of involving the community.
 This is helpful when identifying the health problems and developing solutions and interventions.
-In the words of (HPB Department Head) Dr. Nathan Hansen, “to be most effective, the community should help determine what Need to address and what Outcome to assess.”
+In the words of (HPB Professor) Dr. Nathan Hansen, “to be most effective, the community should help determine what Need to address and what Outcome to assess.”
 There are going to be times where I feel I have the solution to a health problem.
 However, the community members might have a totally different solution in mind.
 Therefore, it is important to involve the community when intervening in order to get the most successful outcome.

 What are your plans after graduation?